 You can request emergency essential food due to the coronavirus pandemic if:

-- you've been identified by the NHS as someone at risk of severe illness if you catch coronavirus due to having an underlying health condition (you'll have received a letter from the NHS by Sunday 29 March 2020 if this is the case), and you either have a special dietary requirement or you're waiting for food to be delivered after registering for government support.
+- you've been identified by the NHS as someone at risk of severe illness if you catch coronavirus due to having an underlying health condition (you'll have received a letter from the NHS by Sunday 29 March 2020 if this is the case), and you're waiting for food to be delivered after registering for government support.

 - you've not been identified as being at severe risk, but you're unable to leave your home to go food shopping, you don't have anyone who is able to do this on your behalf, and you have less than seven days' worth of food in your home.